MGMTD Development

 Converting A Daemon to MGMTD

-A daemon must first be transitioned to the new northbound interface if that has not already been done (see this northbound conversion documentation for how to do this).
+A daemon must first be transitioned to the new Northbound API interface if that has not already been done (see Retrofitting Configuration Commands for how to do this).
 Once this is done a few simple steps are all that is required move the daemon over to mgmtd control.

 Overview of Changes